Strapon Pegging NYC — Dominatrix Viktoria Sway reclining in latex

 I do not start with the strap-on.
 I start with you.
 We talk — not a clinical intake, but a conversation about what draws you to this, what you have tried before, what you are nervous about, what you are hoping for.
 I am listening for the Tension and Tone underneath your words, not just the activity on your list.
 Two men who both want pegging may want completely different experiences, and the only way I know which one you need is by hearing you describe it in your own language.

 Preparation matters.
 Bodies need to be ready, and readiness is not just about warm-up — it is about the nervous system settling enough to allow something in.
-Prostate massage, smaller toys, breathing, pacing — all of this serves the larger arc.
 I do not rush.
 The pegging itself unfolds at the pace your body sets, inside the dynamic we have built.
 Some sessions are slow and intimate.
 Some are direct and commanding.
 The practice is the same.
 What changes is everything around it.

 If that dynamic calls to you, I am in NYC and accepting sessions.